Witching Hour Card Collection FAQ

 Also at “Witching Hour: It’s Giving…,” each person represented on a card will have a supply of their card with them.
 Again, those cards belong to them, and they can distribute them in any way they want.
 Tipping the performers seems like an excellent idea though.

-At least one other way that has not yet been announced.
+A full set is also available as a raffle prize.
 Don’t hold out hope that this is your way to win, though.
 Someone will almost certainly have one the best prize before this even becomes an option.

 What are the odds of receiving each card?